getshifter/shifter/README.md

-# Apollo
+# getshifter.io

-#### A WordPress craft launched with Composer, manned with automation.
+#### Serverless hosting for WordPress

 ## About

-Apollo is a two stage unit: A WordPress Stack built with Composer, and a Starter Theme packed with Sass, Gulp, Bourbon, Bower, and a Theme Wrapper structure.
+Shifter is a groundbreaking hosting solution that brings serverless architecture to the WordPress platform for the first time.

 #### Minimum Requirements (Stack)
 Versions listed are required to be equal to or greater than.